NiYuan224/draft-liu-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 Endpoint B performs a token exchange with the TTS in Trust Domain II to obtain a local Txn-Token in Trust Domain II, using the Txn-JAG as the subject_token.

 #### Txn-Token Request
-The parameters for the Txn-Token request follow the definitions in section 12.1 of {{?I-D.ietf-oauth-transaction-tokens}}.
+The parameters for the Txn-Token request follow the definitions in Section 12.1 of {{?I-D.ietf-oauth-transaction-tokens}}.
 The following requirements apply:

 **subject_token**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;**REQUIRED.** MUST be the Txn-JAG issued by the AS in Trust Domain I, as obtained in Section 4.2.1 and presented to Endpoint B via the method in Section 4.2.1.3.